-- 3. Turn off the ignition on both vehicles.
+3. Turn off the ignition on both vehicles.
 Unplug unnecessary accessories plugged into the cigarette lighter or the accessory power outlet.
 Turn off the radio and all lamps that are not needed.
 This will avoid sparks and help save both batteries.
-And it could save the radio! - 4.
-Open the hoods and locate the batteries.
-Find the positive (+) and negative (-) terminal locations on each vehicle.
-See Engine Compartment Overview on page 5-12 for more information on the location of the positive (+) terminal on your vehicle's battery.
-Your vehicle also has a remote positive (+) terminal, which can be accessed by opening the cover of the engine compartment fuse block, and can be used to jump start your vehicle.
-See Engine Compartment Overview on page 5-12 for the location of the engine compartment fuse block.
+And it could save the radio!
+4. Open the hoods and locate the positive (+) and negative (-) terminal locations on each vehicle.

+Your vehicle has a remote positive (+) terminal (A) and a remote negative (-) terminal (B), as shown in the illustration, which should be used to jump start your vehicle.